 If you are looking for one of the most hygienic pedicure options or if you are at a spa that does not have ready access to clean water, you may want to consider a waterless pedicure.

-Once your nails are trimmed and filed, your nail technician will mist your feet with a special spray before wrapping them in towels and plastic wrap which keeps the heat and moisture close to your skin to soften and moisturize your feet.
+Once your nails are trimmed and filed, your nail technician will mist your feet with a special spray before wrapping them in towels and plastic wrap, which keeps the heat and moisture close to your skin to soften and moisturize them.

 Basically, you will be reaping the benefits of a foot soak without actually having to place your feet into a spa bath.
 Plus, you will not have to worry about any bacterial contamination that could be found in a foot tub.